learn-co-curriculum/angular-make-our-app-di-safe-lab/README.md

 ## Instructions

-Let's take the code from our previous lab and change the parameter names.
+Let's take the code from this repo and change the parameter names.
 Change `$scope` and `$timeout` to random words of your choosing.

 Refresh the page - you'll notice we get a load of errors.
 Not good!!